 Penn Dental Medicine Family Practice has resumed clinical care for patients of record as well as new patients.
 To make an appointment, please call 215-898-7337.

-As patient care has resumed, changes have been implemented to ensure the safety of patients and the clinicians and staff providing care – view COVID-19 Safety Preparedness Steps for Patient Care »
+As patient care has resumed, changes have been implemented to ensure the safety of patients and the clinicians and staff providing care – view COVID-19 Safety Protocols »

 Dean Mark Wolff shares a message to patients —View Message »